Is There a Dimmer Outlook Ahead for Walgreens Boots Alliance Inc. (WBA)?

-Walgreens Boots Alliance Inc. (NASDAQ:WBA) went up by 0.18% from its latest closing price compared to the recent 1-year high of $57.05.
-The company’s stock price has collected 0.67% of gains in the last five trading sessions.
-Press Release reported on 09/07/21 that Option Care Health Announces Pricing of Secondary Offering of 9,200,000 Shares of Common Stock
+Walgreens Boots Alliance Inc. (NASDAQ:WBA) went down by -0.55% from its latest closing price compared to the recent 1-year high of $57.05.
+The company’s stock price has collected -4.11% of loss in the last five trading sessions.
+Press Release reported 15 hours ago that Federal Realty Investment Trust Acquires Twinbrooke Shopping Centre in Fairfax, Virginia

 Is It Worth Investing in Walgreens Boots Alliance Inc. (NASDAQ :WBA) Right Now?